JMMC-OpenDev/a2p2/README.rst

 Prerequisites
 -------------
-Some basic tests have been operated on windows, Linux and Mac OS.
+Some basic tests have been operated on windows, Linux and Mac OS. pytest-datafiles must be installed previously.

 a2p2 should launch the program.